michaelpaulkorthals/pyenv-virtualenv-windows/src/pyenv-virtualenv-windows/docs/README.md

     * Short instruction to install and use the plugin.
 Published on GitHub only.
   * PYPI_README.md
     * Tiny fragment of information on PyPI, just to direct the user to read README.md on GitHub or to download and study the Doxygen Industry Standard documentation.
+  * CHANGELOG.md
+    * List of versions in descending order, describing the changes done for each version.
   * LICENSE
     * Symlink to the license document in the plugin root folder.
   * MANIFEST.in